National Literacy Month

 Science of Reading List from Emily Hanford

 Want to know more about the science of reading?
-Check out this reading list put together by Emily Hanford, host and lead producer of the podcast Sold a Story: How Teaching Kids to Read Went So Wrong.
+Check out this reading list put together by Emily Hanford for APM Reports’s podcast Sold a Story: How Teaching Kids to Read Went So Wrong.

 Read the list